github/docs/content/actions/hosting-your-own-runners/monitoring-and-troubleshooting-self-hosted-runners.md

 actions.runner.octo-org-octo-repo.runner01.service
 ```

-If that fails due to the service being installed elsewhere, the service name can be obtained from the list of running services.
-For example:
+If this fails due to the service being installed elsewhere, you can find the service name in the list of running services.
+For example, on most Linux systems you can use the `systemctl` command:

 ```shell
 $ systemctl --type=service | grep actions.runner